 But I’m here and very excited to help change that trajectory of thought.

-Three words.
-Rich in Spirit.
-When you subscribe to “The Goodbye Broke Chronicle” you will learn what I mean by Rich in Spirit.
+Because I am Rich in Spirit.
+When you subscribe to “The Goodbye Broke Chronicle” you will learn, more, about what I mean by Rich in Spirit.

 In closing, remember this.
 The only broke people you should be talking to are those working the heck out of a plan, alongside you, to EXIT Broke-onia.
 So, let’s go ANNIHILATE our debt!
 P.S.
 Budget.
 Budget.
 Budget.